Carl-Maxwell/promulgation.ninja/README.md

 [heroku]: http://.herokuapp.com

 ## Minimum Viable Product
-Flux-capacitr is a clone of Wufoo built on Rails and Backbone.
-Users can:

 - [ ] creating, viewing, editing, and deleting accounts
 - [ ] creating, and deleting sessions (log in, log out)